ginigangadharan/ginigangadharan.github.io/_pages/kubernetes/kubernetes-minikube.md

 $ sudo install -o root -g root -m 0755 kubectl /usr/local/bin/kubectl
 ```

-*Note: if you issue sudo access or other thing try below.*
+*Note: if you have issue with `sudo` access or other thing try below.*

 ```shell
 # Make the kubectl binary executable.